-The supplemental information needed to evaluate the 2023 ARP and provided to the State Engineer included:
+The supplemental information needed to evaluate the 2024 ARP and provided to the State Engineer included:

 - 1. A spreadsheet version of the Response Functions used to prepare the tables included in this ARP. - 2.
-The list of Subdistrict Wells included in the 2023 ARP in spreadsheet format matching the list presented in Appendix A - 3.
+The list of Subdistrict Wells included in the 2024 ARP in spreadsheet format matching the list presented in Appendix A - 3.
 A spreadsheet showing the Subdistrict's breakdown of "Other" wells used to calculate the composite Consumptive Use Ratio in the Response Function. - 4.
-A Resolution from RGWCD approving the Subdistrict 2023 ARP. - 5.
-An MOU between the Subdistrict and the Saguache Subdistrict (Subdistrict No. 5)

-- regarding the remedying of the Saguache Subdistrict depletions owed to San Luis Creek. - 6.
+A Resolution from RGWCD approving the Subdistrict 2024 ARP. - 5.
+The Subdistrict explanation of streamflow forecast used in the Response Functions. - 6.
+An MOU between the Subdistrict and the Saguache Subdistrict (Subdistrict No. 5) regarding the remedying of the Saguache Subdistrict depletions owed to San Luis Creek. - 7.
 A Well Injury Payment (or Forbearance) Yield Analysis.
-This is a description of the Subdistrict's approach to estimate the probable yield of replacement sources for the various forbearance contracts with ditches under WIP agreements. - 7.
-Operational Requests to the Division Engineer for the 2023 ARP - The Subdistrict requests to aggregate depletions between Stream Reaches as part of the anticipated operation in 2023. - The Subdistrict requests to aggregate depletions with other Subdistricts during the 2023 ARP year.
+This is a description of the Subdistrict's approach to estimate the probable yield of replacement sources for the various forbearance contracts with ditches under WIP agreements. - 8.
+Operational Requests to the Division Engineer for the 2024 ARP - The Subdistrict requests to aggregate depletions between Stream Reaches as part of the anticipated operation in 2024. - The Subdistrict requests to aggregate depletions with other Subdistricts during the 2024 ARP year.